THE NEW Hervey Bay Nature Cruise

 whaleImg

-Selecting a whale-watching tour from the plethora of options you are likely to discover online, or the brochures you find in your local hotel or tourist office, is not easy.
-Your final choice may be based mostly on proximity and convenience, but hopefully after visiting the IWC online Whale-Watching Handbook, you will also want to ensure that you choose a responsible whale-watching experience.
+Selecting a whale watching tour from the plethora of options you are likely to discover online, or the brochures you find in your local hotel or tourist office, is not easy.
+Hopefully after visiting the International Whaling Commission’s online Whale Watching Handbook, you will also want to ensure that you choose a responsible whale watching experience.
 Here is a quick checklist that you can use to help you identify a responsible whale watch tour operator, and a handy acronym (SCORE) that will help you to remember the key attributes of a good tour.
 Look for an operator that prioritises:

 • SAFETY: